farsightsec/axamd_client/README.md

 #### NMSG JSON Messages

-The `nmsg+json` output format is useful if you intend to use the AXA RESTful interface solely as a tranport protocol for nmsg messages.
+The `nmsg+json` output format is useful if you intend to use the AXA RESTful interface solely as a transport protocol for nmsg messages.
 Messages can be loaded directly using the `nmsg_message_from_json` function (or `nmsg.message.from_json` in Python).
 It is requested using the parameter `output_format=nmsg+json`.